wesley-trust/wesleytrust-com/_posts/2021-10-25-updated-recommended-ca-policies.md

 ## What are the changes to the recommended policies? ##

-When evaluating policies to exclude from the ‘backup authentication service’ two access situations, high-privileged access, and low-privileged access must be considered, as well as the potential loss of risk analysis.
+When evaluating policies to exclude from the ‘backup authentication service’, two access situations, high-privileged access, and low-privileged access must be considered, as well as the potential loss of risk analysis.

 The recommended policies are designed to require conditions such as MFA by default, unless another condition, such as a trusted location, or hybrid-joined device is specified.
 So it's expected that low-privileged users would maintain a security baseline in a BCDR situation, from policies not dependent on real, or near real-time risk analysis.